odud-by/uae-fdi-resilience-analysis/README.md

 - Across scenarios, 2026 outcomes converge, suggesting partial normalization after the initial scenario impact.
 - Differences across scenarios are most pronounced in 2025, when oil effects and persistence are strongest.

-These ARDL scenario results provide the stress-test range.
+While the ARDL results capture historical transmission mechanisms, they do not fully account for the structural shift observed in 2023–2024.
 The next sections introduce a trend anchor to account for recent structural momentum and assess how conclusions change when forecasts are anchored to post-pandemic inflow dynamics.

 ---